Women’s Equal Rights And Freedoms

 5. Equality in the economic sphere

-• Women shall have equal opportunities as men in the labor market(10).
+• Women shall have equal opportunities as men in the labor market.

-• Women must receive equal pay for equal work as men, in addition to having job security and complete benefits.
+• Women must receive equal pay for equal work as men and have job security and full benefits.

-• In accessing housing, appropriate nutrition, medical services, and employment, as well as athletic and artistic endeavors, women shall enjoy equal opportunities as men.
+• In accessing housing, appropriate nutrition, medical services, education, and athletic and artistic endeavors, women shall enjoy equal opportunities as men.

 6. Equality in the family

-• Women must have free and equal right to choose, marry or divorce a spouse.
+• Women must have free and equal rights to choose, marry or divorce a spouse.

 • Marriage before reaching legal age is prohibited.
 In family life, any coercion or compulsion of women is prohibited.